 Learn more about the different candidates for egg freezing

-Our Southern California fertility doctor, Robert Anderson MD, helps women take control of their fertility with egg freezing.
+Our Southern California fertility doctors, Robert Anderson MD and Don Royster MD, help women take control of their fertility with egg freezing.
 However, many women have questions about the candidates for egg freezing.
-They want to know whether fertility preservation is right for them.
-Dr. Anderson has the answers.
+They want to know whether fertility preservation is right for them. our doctors have the answers.